-This furniture is required to be removable, which in principle this means it is not a permanent fixed structure, and is able to be moved easily, and stored away of an evening.
+This furniture is required to be removable, which, in principle, means it is not a permanent fixed structure, and is able to be moved easily, and stored away of an evening.
+For example, picnic tables which are not removable would not be suitable.
+Each application is determined on its own merits.